BEAST-Fitting/beast/docs/install.rst

 Optionally, you can run BEAST with one, or a combination, of these arguments

-  -h, --help    show this help message and exit
-  -m, --models  Generate the model grid
+  -h, --help              show this help message and exit -p, --physicsmodel      Generate the model grid
-  -n, --noise   Calculate the noise model
-  -t, --trim    Trim the model and noise grids
-  -f, --fit     Fit the observed data
+  -o, --observationmodel  Calculate the noise model -t, --trim              Trim the model and noise grids -f, --fit               Fit the observed data
   -r, --resume            Resume a run

-``$ ./run_beast.py -h`` or ``$ ./run_beast.py -mntf``
+``$ ./run_beast.py -h`` or ``$ ./run_beast.py -potf``

 If the BEAST is running correctly there should be no errors and the output should be a plot which looks like this: